Toyota Charging System Malfunction Warning (Debunked)

 What Does This Error Message Mean?

+If the battery can’t charge, it could leave you stranded.
 For this reason, it’s important to stop driving immediately.
 Park the vehicle in a safe location and contact your mechanic right away.

 (RAV4 Owner’s Manual)